 Using the air conditioning and especially the heater will noticeably decrease your battery charge, potentially leaving you with up to 30% less range.
 While it's fine to make a few sacrifices in order to be "green" we don't think shivering your way down the motorway is one of them.
 The best trick to combat this issue is preconditioning your car while it's still charging.
 It takes the most energy to initially cool or warm your car, so do this while it's still plugged in; once achieved, maintaining a comfortable temperature takes less energy.

-In the following chart, you can see how using the heat can impact the potential range of an EV.
+In the following chart, you can see how using the heat can impact the potential range of a Renault Zoe Q90.
 Using your heaters causes a larger reduction in range at lower speeds.

 2. Heated Seats: Less Reliance on Battery-Draining Heaters